 Trying to manipulate a continual succession of bloom in the garden is part art, part science, and a good part luck.
-Weather, grazing animals, and flowers that don't follow the calendar can create lulls where no plants seem to be in peak performance.
-And who thinks about planting for the fall when spring bulbs are just starting to bloom?
+Weather, grazing animals, and flowers that don't follow the seasonal changes can create lulls where no plants seem to be at peak performance.
+Who thinks about planting for the fall when spring bulbs are just starting to bloom?

 There are a few tricks to keeping color in your garden going throughout the summer.
 They take a little effort, but that's the fun of gardening, right?...
 Implementing any one of these tips will increase the blooms in your garden and spur you on to do more.